-Roger D. McDaniel serves as the independent Chairman of the Board of the Company and served as the Chairman of the Audit & Finance Committee of the Company's Board of Directors from June 14, 2006 until May 6, 2009.
-Prior to the August 2005 merger with the Company, he served as a director of Entegris Minnesota and as a member of the Compensation and Stock Option and Audit Committees of the Entegris Minnesota Board of Directors from August 1999 until the Merger.
+Roger D. McDaniel has been a director of the Company since the Merger.
+He served as the independent Chairman of the Board of the Company from 2008 until 2011 and served as the Chairman of the Audit & Finance Committee of the Company's Board of Directors from June 14, 2006 until May 6, 2009.
+Prior to the Merger, he served as a director of Entegris Minnesota and as a member of the Compensation and Stock Option and Audit Committees of the Entegris Minnesota Board of Directors from August 1999 until the Merger.
 Prior to that time, Mr. McDaniel was a director of Fluoroware, Inc. since August 1997.
 Mr. McDaniel, currently retired, was President and Chief Executive Officer of IPEC, Inc., a manufacturer of chemical-mechanical planarization (CMP) equipment for the semiconductor industry, from 1997 to 1999.
 From 1989 to August 1996, Mr. McDaniel was the Chief Executive Officer of MEMC Electronic Materials, Inc., a silicon wafer producer, and was also a director of MEMC from April 1989 to March 1997.
-Mr. McDaniel is a director of Veeco Instruments, Inc. He is also a past director and Chairman of the Semiconductor Equipment and Materials International (SEMI) organization.
+Mr. McDaniel is a director of Veeco Instruments, Inc. (manufacture of LEDs, solar panels, hard disk drives, and other devices).
+He is also a past director and Chairman of the Semiconductor Equipment and Materials International (SEMI) organization.